 - Identify and communicate with internal and external personnel whose cooperation is key to proposal success.
 Collaborate with Hub administrators and other unit administrators, associate deans for research, center/institute directors, and external points of contact to ensure investigators preparing proposals are fully supported.
 Consult with University personnel to address issues that may interfere with proposal submission.
 Professionally balance the criticality of institutional processes with firm proposal submission deadlines.

 - Provide the final institutional review of funding proposals submitted by Hub administrators and non-Hub supported faculty for compliance with sponsor and University requirements.
-Using a variety of electronic systems, submit proposals to sponsors on behalf of the institution under delegated authority from the Chancellor and the Director of Sponsored Programs.
+Using a variety of electronic systems, submit proposals to sponsors on behalf of the institution under delegated authority from the Chancellor and the AVC for Research Administration.
 Conduct, facilitate, manage, and document official communication with external funding entities to monitor and, as needed, to assist Hub and other administrators in coordinating revisions to the budget, aims, work plan, project dates, and deliverables associated with sponsored projects.

 - Review, modify as necessary, and accept unilateral sponsored project agreements and prepare for signature routine bilateral contracts with external governmental, philanthropic, and corporate funding entities.
-As necessary, assist the Sponsored Programs Contracts Officer (SPCO) in negotiating non-routine bilateral funding agreements.
+As necessary, assist in negotiating non-routine bilateral funding agreements.